LLNL/dapper/README.md

 cargo build --release
 ```

+Note: Use `cargo run --` in place of `dapper` for any commands listed in the Usage section below.

 ### Usage

+Install datasets using `dapper db install ubuntu-noble`, `dapper db install pypi`, and optionally `dapper db install nuget`.

-Run `cargo run <source code directory or file>`.
+Run `dapper <source code directory or file>`.
 The output will be the #included files from each C/C++ and Python source code file found.

 ## Support